The-Uplift-Project/python-programming/30-days-of-python/SwapnanilDutta_30DOC/README.md

 ```
 ### [**Day 5 :**](/30-days-of-python/SwapnanilDutta_30DOC/D5-Loops.py)
 ```
-It is a simple problem where a number was accepted and the multiplication table till 10 is printed.
+It is a simple problem where a number is accepted and the multiplication table till 10 is printed.
 ```